disidrosi/disidrosi.github.io/content/blog/06-rare-earths-discovery/index.md

 author: "Tobia Cavalli"
 title: "From Yttria to Promethium: The 200-Year Search for Rare Earth Elements"
 date: "2024-11-10"
+summary: "A 200-year scientific story about the unraveling of the complex
+    identities of 17 elusive rare earth elements."
 description: "Explore the two-century journey of rare earth element
     discovery---from obscure minerals in 18th-century Sweden to the indispensable components of modern technology.
 Learn how scientists like